liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/08-search-and-indexing/01-enabling-search-and-indexing-for-guestbooks/03-indexing-guestbooks.markdown

     }

 Because @product@ supports localization, you should too.
-The above code gets the default locale from the site by passing the `Guestbook`'s group ID to the `getSiteDefaultLocale` method, then using it to get the localized name of the Guestbook's title field.
-The retrieved site locale is appended to the field (e.g., `title_en_US`), so the field gets passed to the search engine and goes through the right analysis and [tokenization](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/analysis-tokenizers.html).
+The above code gets the default locale from the Site by passing the `Guestbook`'s group ID to the `getSiteDefaultLocale` method, then using it to get the localized name of the Guestbook's title field.
+The retrieved Site locale is appended to the field (e.g., `title_en_US`), so the field gets passed to the search engine and goes through the right analysis and [tokenization](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/analysis-tokenizers.html).